sinskiy/sinskiy.site/README.md

 # What is this?

-This is my **personal portfolio website** built with Astro, Astro DB, Turso and TypeScript.
+This is my **personal website-portfolio** built with Astro, Astro DB, Turso and TypeScript.
 It includes pet projects and details about me.
 You can also find links to my social media profiles

 # How can I access it?